deepbreathnoob/passbolt-jwt-py/README.md

 ## Features

-- Authentication with a GPG key
+- Authentication with a GPG key, utilized JTW.
 - Retrieve users and groups
+- Creating users
-- Create groups and manage users
+- Create and delete groups, manage users
 - Encrypt and decrypt messages using GPG
 - Retrieve and manage Passbolt resources